tskit-dev/tstrait/docs/quickstart.md

   name: python3
 ---

+(sec_quickstart)=

 # Quickstart

 This page provides an example of how to use **tstrait** to simulate quantitative traits of individuals in the tree sequence data.
-See the [Installation](installation.md) page for instructions on installing **tstrait**.
+See the {ref}`sec_installation` page for instructions on installing **tstrait**.

 ## Example

 In the following example, we will be using {ref}`msprime <msprime:sec_intro>` to simulate genetic information of 2000 individuals with 1Mb chromosome by using human-like parameters for mutation and recombination rate.
 We will then be using **tstrait** to simulate quantitative traits of those simulated individuals, assuming that there are 1000 causal sites.
-We will be setting a trait model {class}`.TraitModelAlleleFrequency`, and simulating quantitative traits of individuals in {func}`.sim_phenotype`.
+We will be setting a trait model {ref}`sec_trait_model_allele`, and simulating quantitative traits of individuals by using the {func}`.sim_phenotype` function.
 Afterwards, the results will be visualized by using [matplotlib](https://matplotlib.org/) package.

 ```{code-cell} ipython3
 import msprime